-Graphic Design is a bachelor/master programme within the university education of Visual Arts, consisting of three bachelor years (180 ECTS credits), followed by one master year (60 ECTS credits).
-In this education we stimulate students to question and redefine existing solutions.
+Graphic Design offers a master's programme of one year (60 ECTS credits).
+In graphic design, students are encouraged to question and redefine existing solutions.
 The combination of artistic practice, theory, and research gave birth to a new and well-founded major, which is entirely oriented towards the much evolving future: in the social and artistic sphere as well as the area of media.
-The present-day students of Graphic Design are not only modellers but also designers of the future.
+Students graphic design are trained to become designers of the future.

 STRENGTHS OF THE PROGRAMME

 Our academic programme focuses on artistic practice and research on image and design combined with a personal interpretation.
-The interaction between theory, research and artistic practice, as implemented within Visual Arts, is quite unique and is based on the need to give a specific voice to theory and research in this artistic practice.
+The interaction between theory, research and artistic practice, as implemented in Visual Arts, is quite unique.
 By means of this integration, extra dimensions are being added to artistic practice.

-Ann Bessemans*, Ilse Bollens, Geoffrey Brusatto*, Katrien Caris, Wim De Buck, Bob Dekkers, Kim Duchateau, Fanny Engin, Sofie Gielis*, Maria Pérez Mena*, Pablo Hannon, Dirk Kenis*, Tom Lambeens*, Els Menten, Kris Nauwelaerts*, Wout Olaerts, Wouter Pardeans, Eli Prenten, Maarten Renckens*, Luc Rerren, Monique Rutten, Piet Seurs, Krista Smeets, Hilde Stevens, Carla Swerts*, Cathy Van Maele, Johan Vandebosch, Lieven Van Speybroeck*, Koen Vanstappen, Katleen Verjans and Ellen Vrijsen.
+Ann Bessemans*, Ilse Bollens, Kevin Bormans, Katrien Caris, Wim De Buck, Bob Dekkers, Kim Duchateau, Fanny Engin, Sofie Gielis*, Carl Haase, Pablo Hannon, Dirk Kenis*, Tom Lambeens*, Els Menten, Kris Nauwelaerts*, Wout Olaerts, Wouter Pardaens, Eli Prenten, Luc Rerren, Monique Rutten, Maria Pérez Mena*, Piet Seurs, Krista Smeets, Hilde Stevens, Carla Swerts*, Cathy Van Maele, Johan Vandebosch, Lieven Van Speybroeck*, Koen Vanstappen, Katleen Verjans and Ellen Vrijsen.